John W. Wheeler: Career

 Wheeler became a part-time Methodist minister in 1893, and occasionally led the congregation at St. Paul's Methodist Church and other churches in the St. Louis area.
 He ended his ministry when he took over the Palladium around 1897 but still called himself "the Political Preacher."
 He also referred to himself as the "Palladium Man."

 A Republican, Wheeler accepted appointments given him by Republican politicians.
 He was involved in "nearly every affair that concerned St. Louis African Americans," and it was said that he held the conservative views of Booker T. Washington in that African Americans should stand together, support black business, raise their moral standards, work with white allies and "not agitate the race question because agitation might make things worse."

 He was involved in "practically every movement and issue that concerned black St. Louisans between the 1870s and the first decade of the twentieth century."
-Wheeler was "known for his self-promoting articles and his penchant for instigating public arguments with colleagues and communiy leaders."
+Wheeler was "known for his self-promoting articles and his penchant for instigating public arguments with colleagues and community leaders."
 His newspaper was the official organ of two fraternal organizations — the United Brothers of Friendship and the Sisters of the Mysterious Ten.

 Wheeler argued against a suggestion by a Missouri state senator that blacks should be settled in the newly conquered Philippine Islands.
 He wrote in the Palladium: "If the American Negro is wise, he will remain in the land of his birth.
 If he acknowledges himself incapable of sustaining the oppression he receives here, when the country has been settled for him, what will be his fate when transported to a country in which the only object is the 'struggle for existence'[?]"

 Wheeler was active in resisting legislated racial segregation.
 In 1903, he was among African-Americans who gathered in the state capital to successfully lobby against a bill that would have set aside separate railroad cars for blacks throughout the state.

 He was an alternate delegate to the 1900 Republican National Convention.